gabiqss/olivia-rodrigo-lyrics/README.md

 ## Sample Output

 ### There are all archives in that project:
--Note you have to create a config.py file to create your variables
+-Note you have to create a config.py file to create your variables <br>
 ![All archives](https://i.imgur.com/ANKthHO.png)
 ### This is the script file, importing the variables from config.py:
 - **(obviously I won't show my keys)**